insightsengineering/cardx/tests/testthat/_snaps/ard_survfit.md

       times = 100, type = "notatype")
     Condition
       Error in `ard_survfit()`:
-      !
-The `type` argument is "notatype" but must be one of "survival", "risk", or "cumhaz".
+      ! `type` must be one of "survival", "risk", or "cumhaz", not "notatype".

 ---